 - Consider giving your sweet-toothed beloved a fruit basket.

 - Prepare a healthy dinner at home, together.
 Eat it by candlelight.
 It’s a lovely way to celebrate your resolutions, your health, and each other.

 So, you’re ready to trade in potato chips for kale and ice cream for unsweetened yogurt.
 That sounds good, but what does your partner think about kale and unsweetened yogurt?
 As you stock the kitchen with healthy food, be sure to include items you both like.
 This sounds obvious, but if one partner does most of the shopping, it can be a challenge.
 Consider doing the grocery shopping as a team.
 And be sure to make a list!

 Start Your Weight Loss Transformation Together

 So now, you are excited about losing weight and getting healthy.
 Start making the changes together, but don’t start stocking up in fitness gear or diet books.
 It can sap your resolve.
-Anthony Ongaro, author of Break the Twitch, calls it the “false first step.”
+Anthony Ongaro, the author of Break the Twitch, calls it the “false first step.”
 Here’s how it works: Buying the gear gives you a dopamine rush similar to actually doing the exercise.
 You think you’ve taken a meaningful step.
-But you and your partner get that rush when you order the item, when you receive it; and that satisfies your craving — for want of a better word — for accomplishing your goals.
+But you and your partner get that rush when you order the item when you receive it; and that satisfies your craving — for want of a better word — for accomplishing your goals.